Everything You Need to Know About Puppy Vaccinations

 To help their immune system combat diseases

-No vaccine will guarantee that your pup doesn’t contract an illness but they do help to prevent it.
-Vaccines are a vital part of maintaining your dog’s health and welfare as so many diseases can now be protected against.
-While it’s not a part of pet care that is legally enforced, it does mean that you are taking steps to prevent the suffering of your beloved pet.
-By building up a form of immunity against a number of illnesses with puppy injections, there’s a far lower chance of your pup becoming sick which keeps them happy and healthy!
+No vaccine will guarantee that your pup doesn’t contract an illness, as it depends on your puppy’s individual immune response.
+However, overwhelming numbers of dogs get strong immunity from their injections that either prevent the disease getting hold or reduce the symptoms and severity when they do get ill.
+Vaccines are a vital part of maintaining your dog’s health and welfare and many diseases can now be protected against.
+By building up some immunity against a number of illnesses with puppy injections, there’s a far lower chance of your pup becoming sick!

 Prevent costly treatments and cross contamination

-Living with a puppy pal can be an expensive extra family member, and while cutting corners and not vaccinating might save you money in the short term, if your pet contracts a virus, not only will they suffer but treatment is bound to be far likely much more expensive than a vaccination.
-Many of the more serious illnesses we vaccinate against such as distemper and parvovirus usually require around-the-clock care which means staying in the vets for several nights in a row.
-This around-the-clock care comes at a price so you won’t just be paying for the medication and supportive treatments, you also have to pay just to have a professional keep an eye on your furry family member all day and night.
+A puppy pal can be an expensive extra family member!
+While cutting corners and not vaccinating might save you money in the short term, if your pet contracts a virus, not only will they suffer, their recovery treatment is likely to be far more expensive than a vaccination!
+Many of the more serious illnesses we vaccinate against (such as distemper and parvovirus) usually require around-the-clock care which means staying in the vets for several nights in a row.
+This around-the-clock care comes at a price, so you won’t just be paying for the medication and supportive treatments, you also have to pay for a professional to keep an eye on your furry family member all day and night.

 Most pet related businesses require vaccinations